Jumping off the Fence

 Big Idea: We cannot straddle the fence and follow Christ.

-As a teen, we desire acceptance so it can be easy to be a different person depending on where you are or who you are with.
-It can feel like you’re straddling a fence balancing between two lives.
-But is this the life Jesus called us to?
+All of us desire acceptance.
+And in this pursuit of acceptance, it can be easy to be a different person depending on your location or who you are with.
+This split personality can feel like you’re straddling a fence balancing between two lives.

-In Luke 9:23-24, Jesus says, “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
+Jesus said in Luke 9:23-24, “Whoever wants to be my disciple must deny themselves and take up their cross daily and follow me.
 For whoever wants to save their life will lose it, but whoever loses their life for me will save it.”

 Takeaway Verse: